MailUp Anti-SPAM Policy

 - Perform email appending

-- Send messages that are unrelated to what subscribers signed up to receive from You
+- Send messages that are unrelated to what subscribers signed up to receive

 - Add an email address into a list without the subscriber’s permission